Fitch Rates KWG's USD Senior Notes Final 'BB-'

 EBITDA margin may

-decline from the high 30% range to the lower 30% range from 2H17
+decline from the high 30% range to lower 30% from 2H17 if growth

-selling prices lags the land price surge in 2016 in KWG's core
+prices lags the land price surge in 2016 in KWG's core cities.

 Land Costs Drive Up Leverage: Fitch expects KWG's proportionate